 Behavioral Health System for Future Generations

-Governor Greg Gianforte signed House Bill 872 into law on May 22, 2023, providing a generational investment to reform and improve Montana’s behavioral health and developmental disabilities service systems.
-A central component of the governor’s Budget for Montana Families, the $300 million investment will expand intensive and community-based behavioral health care and developmental disabilities services across Montana.
+Governor Greg Gianforte signed House Bill 872 into law on May 22, 2023, providing a generational investment to reform and improve Montana’s behavioral health (BH) and developmental disabilities (DD) service systems.
+A central component of the governor’s Budget for Montana Families, the $300 million investment will expand intensive and community-based BH and DD services across Montana.

-The Behavioral Health System for Future Generations (BHSFG) Commission held numerous public meetings in communities across Montana over the last 14 months, each with extensive testimony from community stakeholders, people with lived experience, and subject matter experts, which further informed the report’s recommendations and contributed to the commission’s consensus-driven approach.
+Beginning in July 2023, the Commission spent 14 months hosting 12 public meetings in Missoula, Kalispell, Billings, Havre, Helena, and Great Falls, before presenting its final report to the governor in September 2024.
+Each meeting included extensive testimony from community stakeholders, people with lived experience, and subject matter experts, which further informed the report’s recommendations and contributed to the Commission’s consensus-driven approach.

-As required by HB 872, the report comprises detailed recommendations on how to make historic investments in Montana’s behavioral health and developmental disabilities service systems.
+As required by HB 872, the report comprises detailed recommendations on how to make historic investments in Montana’s BH and DD service systems.
 It contains 22 recommendations and 11 Near-Term Initiatives (NTIs).
-The Commission is now focused on making the recommendations contained in the report a reality in Montana over the coming years.
+The governor’s Path to Security and Prosperity Budget fully funds all Phase 1 foundational recommendations contained in the Commission’s final report.

-In the months ahead, the Commission will continue its diligent work to transform Montana’s behavioral health and developmental disabilities systems to meet the needs of all Montanans.
-This work includes the full implementation of all NTIs and meeting as needed.
+In the months ahead, the Commission will continue its diligent work to transform Montana’s BH and DD systems to meet the needs of all Montanans.
+This work includes the full implementation of all NTIs.

 Contact for this Project: